Sebaceous Glands and Your Skin: Everything You Need to Know

 Skincare tip for sebaceous gland care

-1. Use a good, gentle cleanser.
-Harsh cleansers can cause more problems, even though you might think they'll actually "clean" your pores.
-In fact, they dry out your skin and can flake it, increasing the risk of clogged pores.
+1 Use a good and mild cleanser.Aggressive cleansers can cause more problems, despite you might think they make your pores 'cleaner'.
+In fact, they make your skin dry and can cause flaking, which increases the chance of clogged pores.

-3. Drink enough water!
-Drinking too little water can cause your sebum to thicken.
-Drinking water also has many other benefits for your health and skin.
-Try to drink 2 liters of water a day.
+3 Drink enough water!
+Drinking too little water could cause your sebum to thicken.In addition, drinking water has many other benefits for your health and skin.
+Try to drink 2 liters of water per day.

-Shop for the best skincare at Olivida
+Shop the best Skincare at Olivida

-Every skin is different, and we understand that.
-Request our free online skin consultation via chat or SkinQuiz.
-Our skin specialist will assess your skin's needs and recommend the products that are best suited to you.
-What are you waiting for?
+Every skin is different, we understand that too.
+Therefore, ask for our free online skin advice via chat or SkinQuiz.
+Our skin specialist looks at the needs of your skin, and advises the products that suit you best.What are you waiting for?

 Professional salon brands at Olivida